datasektionen/taitan/README.md

 If you have docker installed, you can also run the repo using `docker-compose up --build`

-Make sure to copy `.env.example` to `.env` first, and populate `TOKEN` with you personal github token.
+Make sure to copy `.env.example` to `.env` first, and populate `TOKEN` with you personal github token if needed.

 ## API documentation